nesseratious/AR-Navigation/README.md

 Usage: Place it anywhere on the map.
 Use only one instance.
 Do not edit or modify it somehow.

+### Marker

+Class which represents a single custom marker.

+Usage: Not intended for direct usage.
+Will be spawned automatically.

 ## DEBUG MODE